Special Events

 OUDOOR ONLY EVENT.
 There will be NO SEATING IN THE RESTAURANT OR BAR.

-Tables inside and outside of the heated tent will be available on a first-come, first-served basis.
+Tables in the heated tent will be available on a first-come, first-served basis.

 Food & drink (including beer, liquor, wine, soda and water) can be ordered and paid for at the bar.
 Food will be in carryout containers, and you will be texted when it is ready for pick up.
 A 20% gratuity will be added to all inside orders.